jobdataexchange/reference-app-ui/README.md

 This starts a local development server on port 3000.

 ## Build and Deploy

 ### Build the Angular Application

+For details on setting up the deployment environment, see the guide [here](ENVIRONMENT.md).

 Scripts are included in the top level package.json for build operations.
 To build a new version of the Angular application, from the project root:

     npm version <newversion> # (see https://docs.npmjs.com/cli/version)
     npm run package

 The output is in `dist`.

 ### Deploy the Angular Application